trivago/Heimdall.droid/README.md

 }
 ```

-Using that grant with an Android WebView might look like this:
+Using that grant with an Android WebView might look like this (please note that we use [Retrolambda](https://github.com/evant/gradle-retrolambda) here):

 ```java
 // Create the grant